CandyCoded/CandyCoded/Documentation/1. Objects/ObservableList.md

 #### Remove

-Removes the first occurrence of a specific object from the ObservableList.
+Removes the first occurrence of a specific item from the ObservableList.

 ```csharp
 ObservableList<int> list = new ObservableList<int> { 1, 2, 3, 4, 5 };